Suboxone Withdrawal and Treatment

 - Digestive stress

-Just like any other treatment process, the physical symptoms are more evident within the first one or two weeks.
+Just like any other treatment process, the physical symptoms of Suboxone withdrawal are more evident within the first one or two weeks.
 However, after a month, the physical effects start fading away, but the mental problems, for example, depression, may last longer.

 It is important that those recovering patients who have stopped taking Suboxone to continue seeing their doctors as regularly as possible.
 This is because one of the major effects of suboxone is craving for the drug, even after you stop taking it.
 Going without a therapy session, therefore, may lead to relapse into drug usage.